We use over 1000 points to model each probability distribution - so we're more accurate.

 All the probability distributions used in FutureValue 4.0 are bounded.

-Any of the input distributions can take any shape or form of skew you would like.
+Any of the input distributions can take any shape or form of skew you

 Aggregate outputs are accurate.